pjpatel012/Credit-Risk-Modeling/README.md

 # Credit Risk Modeling
-Evaluate risk with credit loans based on borrower financial history and loan terms.
+Evaluate risk with credit loans based on borrower financial history and loan terms using predictive classifiers and quantify risk with regression modeling.
 Publicly available data set by Prosper Loan.

 ## Assignment Background